kyurban/SRS/README.md

 # SRS Document for Cafeteria Ordering System

-In collaboration with my peers, we prepared a Software Requirements Specification (SRS) document for my graduate course <strong>Software Systems, Standards, and Requirements<strong>.
+In collaboration with my peers, we prepared a Software Requirements Specification (SRS) document for my graduate course <strong>Software Systems, Standards, and Requirements</strong>.
 This document provides an in-depth analysis of the requirements for the “Cafeteria Ordering System."

 Document Purpose: